-The Events Committee meet in the Board Room on Tuesdays at 17:30.
+The Events Committee meet in the on Tuesdays at 17:30.
 They are tasked with helping our Events staff to plan and run our programme of semi-regular night-time events including but not limited to: club-nights, gigs, lecture series, festivals and seasonal holidays such as Halloween and St Patrick’s Day.

 Here at the QMU we have a dedicated team of Events Staff who have experience in the field of running successful events, however, they couldn’t do what they do without the input of our members to help them know what students want.
 Is there an event you’d love to see the QMU run?
 Or one that you fancy running yourself?
 Well Events Committee are here to help make your ideas into reality (budget-permitting).